Lisa Hager, Assistant Professor of Political Science and Legal Studies Coordinator

 All law schools require the Law School Admissions Test, and most pre-law students take it in June between the junior and senior year or during the undergraduate senior year.
 It is a nationwide, half-day test of general aptitude for undertaking law studies and for writing ability.
-Students are encouraged to contact the Legal Studies advisor for more information on the LSAT and law schools of interest early in their academic career.
+Students are encouraged to contact the Legal Studies Coordinator for more information on the LSAT and law schools of interest early in their academic career.

 Student Learning Outcomes